waldronmatt/dynamic-container-path-webpack-plugin/README.md

 ## Getting Started

 See [Tutorial - A Guide to Module Federation for Enterprise](https://dev.to/waldronmatt/tutorial-a-guide-to-module-federation-for-enterprise-n5) for more information and to learn how this webpack plugin works.

-## Contributing

-Pull requests are welcome!
-For major changes, please open an issue first to discuss what you would like to change.

 ## License